-• Insert a key in the ignition and turn from 3 (OFF) to 4 (ON) eight times in rapid succession (within 10 seconds) with the eighth turn ending in the 4 (ON) position.
+• Place the key in the ignition and turn from 2 (LOCK) to 3 (OFF) and cycle between 3 (OFF) and 4(ON) eight times in rapid succession (within 10 seconds) with the eighth turn ending in the 4 (ON) position.
 The doors will lock/unlock to confirm that programming mode has been entered.

 - Within 20 seconds, program a remote transmitter by pressing any button on a transmitter.
 The doors will lock/unlock to confirm that the remote transmitter has been programmed.
 (If more than 20 seconds pass before pressing a remote transmitter button, the programming mode will exit and the procedure will have to be repeated.) - Repeat the previous step to program additional remote transmitters.
-The doors will lock/unlock to confirm that each remote transmitter has been programmed. - When you have completed programming the remote transmitters, turn the ignition to 3 (OFF) or wait 20 seconds.
+The doors will lock/unlock to confirm that each remote transmitter has been programmed. - When you have completed programming the remote transmitters, turn the ignition to 3 (OFF).
 Again the doors will lock/unlock to confirm programming has been completed.